sajuptpm/jiocloud-docs/build_system.md

 ## Packages

-Package are a central component to our design of CI/CD.
-All code changes that will be applied to the pipeline will be stored and configured as packages.
+Package are a central component to the design of this CI/CD system.
+All code changes that will be applied to the pipeline are stored and configured as packages.

-Packages allow us to keep track of all changes, and which specific components they effect.
-They also allow us to update only the specific bits of a system that we care about.
+Packages allow keeping track of all changes, and which specific components they effect.
+They also allow the update of only the specific bits of a system that need to be effected.

-Packages allow us to take advantage of upstream security fixes maintained by Canonical.

 ## Puppet